mikezone/EffectiveSwift/README.md

 }, for: .touchUpInside)

-// some samples of Extension for `UIDevice` print(UIDevice.current.isJailbroken) // false print(UIDevice.current.machineModelName!) // Simulator x64
+// some samples of Extension for `UIDevice` UIDevice.current.isJailbroken // false UIDevice.current.machineModelName // Simulator x64

 // some samples of Extension for `UIFont` let normalFont = UIFont.systemFont(ofSize: 12.0).normaling
-print((normalFont?.isBold)!) // false
+normalFont?.isBold // false

 // some samples of Extension for `UIGestureRecognizer` _ = UIPinchGestureRecognizer({ pinch in